 For those of us fortunate enough to have an optimistic temperament, distinguishing optimism from hopefulness is not always easy.
 But it is important because optimism may fade while hope remains.
 What I am calling “hopefulness” is grounded in faith and faithfulness.
 It is because the Cosmic Spirit’s aim can be our aim, that we are never alone.
 The Cosmic Spirit seeks through us to save this little planet.
 It has no hands but our hands, as I sang as a boy, but it can direct those hands beyond simply our personal wisdom.
 That I cannot know what good consequences may follow from some act to which I feel called does not mean that none do.
 Hope is a kind of trust that we can be partners of a Spirit that guides us, and that can sometimes transform even our sins and failures into stepping stones to something positive.

 This Spirit often works more powerfully in some who do not recognize it than in some who claim to have “faith.”
 But seeing it at work in the ordering of all nature and especially in life, and finding it within myself, is reassuring to me.
 And I believe it can be to others.
 In my case, however bad the situation becomes, however little can be salvaged, hope will not end.
 The Cosmic Spirit of life will continue.
 And I will keep on keeping on.

-John B. Cobb, Jr. is chair of Pando Populus and Member of the American Academy of Arts and Sciences.
+John B. Cobb, Jr. is founding chairperson of Pando Populus and a member of the American Academy of Arts and Sciences.